Please read this section prior to submitting your proposal. The FAQs will be updated as new questions arise and are

 - Friends of participants that are affiliated with Harvard or are a student, administrator, or faculty at other institutions, are all welcome to register.

 - All attendees must register in order to guarantee we have enough food for everyone at the conference

 Who is eligible to submit a proposal to present at conference?

 - Udergraduate students who are conducting supervised independent research projects or senior theses on diversity, (in)equity, and social justice issues.
-Supervised independent research projects include research conducted through the McNair Scholars Program.
-All research involving human subjects must indicate that their institution's Internal Review Board has given approval.
+Those who are conducting research as part of a class or group project, are eligible for the poster presetnations. ll research involving human subjects must indicate that their institution's Internal Review Board has given approval.
 Graduate students are not eligible to present at this conference.
+Graduates students and faculty are ineligble to send in a proposal for this conference.

 Are students outside of Harvard eligible to submit a proposal?